 We may choose to take a license or, if we are found to infringe, misappropriate or otherwise violate a third-party's intellectual property rights, we could also be required to obtain a license from such third-party to continue developing, manufacturing and marketing our technology and product candidates.
 However, we may not be able to obtain any required license on commercially reasonable terms or at all.
 Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors and other third parties access to the same technologies licensed to us and could require us to make substantial licensing and royalty payments.
 We could be forced, including by court order, to cease developing, manufacturing and commercializing the infringing technology or product.
-A finding of infringement could prevent us from commercializing any product candidates or force us to cease some of our business operations, which could materially harm our business.
-In addition, we may be forced to redesign any product candidates, seek new regulatory approvals and indemnify third parties pursuant to contractual agreements.
+A finding of infringement could prevent us from commercializing any product candidates, seek new regulatory approvals and indemnify third parties pursuant to contractual agreements.
 Claims that we have misappropriated the confidential information or trade secrets of third parties could have a similar material adverse effect on our business, financial condition, results of operations and prospects.